Edictum

 • A docker-compose.yaml with OTel Collector, Tempo, and Grafana pre-configured

-• Grafana dashboard JSON for visualizing denial rates and tool call volumes
+• Grafana dashboard JSON for visualizing block rates and tool call volumes

 • Example agents that produce enforcement telemetry